The Passion of the Christ: Evangelical support

 The Passion of the Christ received enthusiastic support from the American evangelical community.
-Before the film's release, Gibson actively reached out to evangelical leaders seeking their support and feedback.
+Before the film's release, Gibson contacted evangelical leaders seeking their support and feedback.
 With their help, Gibson organized and attended a series of pre-release screenings for evangelical audiences and discussed the making of the film and his personal faith.
 In June 2003 he screened the film for 800 pastors attending a leadership conference at New Life Church, pastored by Ted Haggard, then president of the National Association of Evangelicals.
 Gibson gave similar showings at Joel Osteen's Lakewood Church, Greg Laurie's Harvest Christian Fellowship, and to 3,600 pastors at a conference at Rick Warren's Saddleback Church in Lake Forest.

-From the summer of 2003 to the film's release in February 2004, portions or rough cuts of the film were shown to over eighty audiences—many of which were evangelical audiences.
-The film additionally received public endorsements from evangelical leaders, including Rick Warren, Billy Graham, Robert Schuller, Darrell Bock, Christianity Today editor David Neff, Pat Robertson, Lee Strobel, Jerry Falwell, Max Lucado, Tim LaHaye and Chuck Colson.
+From mid-2003 to the film's release in February 2004, portions or rough cuts of the film were shown to over eighty audiences, including many evangelical audiences.
+The film received public endorsements from evangelical leaders including Rick Warren, Billy Graham, Robert Schuller, Darrell Bock, Christianity Today editor David Neff, Pat Robertson, Lee Strobel, Jerry Falwell, Max Lucado, Tim LaHaye and Chuck Colson.